Aitzaz94/airbnb-clone/README.md

 modified property show page with share/ save button, few changes according to view on airbnb

 updated wishlist-js controller for index page and individual property page by adding/managing targets

+adjusted property images view for better display in show/ properties folder

+updated seed file for adding more images to each property